RealKinetic/codelab/README.md

 ## How to Use this Codelab

 This codelab may be followed along by cloning this repository, then following this README.
-Once you are past [STEP 2](#step-2-getting-started-with-google-cloud-sql-mysql), if you are struggling with a step, step-3 for example, you may checkout the branch named STEP-3.
+Once you are on [STEP 3](#step-3-putting-the-pieces-together), if you are struggling with a sub-step, Step-3.A for example, checkout the branch named STEP-3A.
+It will contain the completed code.

 This codelab should be completed using the Google Cloud Shell.
 This is what all of the Google provided codelabs recommend using as well.
 Cloud Shell is